Inverse Design in Nanophotonics via Representation Learning

 \section{Abstract}

 \textbf{Inverse design} in nanophotonics, the computational discovery of structures achieving targeted electromagnetic (EM) responses, has become a key tool for recent optical advances.
 Traditional intuition-driven or iterative optimization methods struggle with the inherently high-dimensional, non-convex design spaces and the substantial computational demands of EM simulations.
 Recently, machine learning (ML) has emerged to address these bottlenecks effectively.
 This review frames ML-enhanced inverse design methodologies through the lens of \textbf{representation learning}, classifying them into two categories: \textit{output-side} and \textit{input-side} approaches.
 Output-side methods use ML to learn a representation in the solution space to create a differentiable solver that accelerates optimization.
 Conversely, input-side techniques employ ML to learn compact, latent-space representations of feasible device geometries, enabling efficient global exploration through generative models.
 Each strategy presents unique trade-offs in data requirements, generalization capacity, and novel design discovery potentials.
 Hybrid frameworks that combine physics-based optimization with data-driven representations help escape poor local optima, improve scalability, and facilitate knowledge transfer.
-We conclude by highlighting open challenges and opportunities, emphasizing complexity management, geometry-independent representations, integration of fabrication constraints, and advancements in multiphysics co-designs.
+We emphasize data efficiency, transferable representations, fabrication-aware design, faster solvers, and hybrid multiphysics co-design.